cchudzicki-test-org/2.674-spring-2016/content/pages/syllabus.md

 4. Growing, building and observing micro and nanostructures (Labs 7, 8 and 9)
 5. Scanning nanosurfaces with AFM cantilevers (Labs 10 and 11)

 The lab modules will have students _touch, see, build_ micro-and nano-scale objects and _think_ about their design implications and the underlying science through lab sessions.
-For each lab module, [a comprehensive reader containing background material]({{< baseurl >}}/pages/readings), laboratory protocols and lab write-up questions will be distributed in lecture.
+For each lab module, {{< resource_link 37212727-2cf7-b919-4a4c-397952899b9c "a comprehensive reader containing background material" >}}, laboratory protocols and lab write-up questions will be distributed in lecture.
 Suggested background reading material is very useful for the completion of the lab write-up material.

 Lab Reports
 -----------